delegate365/GovernanceToolkit365/API-provision-group.md

 Once you have [created the app](./API-create-app.md) in your Microsoft 365 tenant, we can use that app to access the GT365 API.

 The security concept is to get a token for the own tenant first.
-Then send that token to the GT365 API, so that it is allowed to provision a new Office 365 group.
+Then send that token to the GT365 API, so that it is allowed to perform operations in your Microsoft 365 tenant.
 The token usually is valid only for about 60 minutes and expires then.

 As prerequesits, you need to have the app data from the step before, similar as here.